Archive for Sewing ideas

 These balls are called ‘comfort balls’ and the children in hospital, homeless shelters and crisis centers love the soft toys.
 So do the adults

 If you want to make them for your local animal shelter, you can put a jingle bell inside of the ball inside of a plastic container like the clear balls that knee highs from Wal Mart come in.
-We don’t recommend bells inside of the ones going to children because of the choking hazard.

 This is a perfect project for all the scrap yarn you have left over!.